 This is especially important for seniors who may wander.
 If you do not have an ID bracelet for them, put their name on their clothing and be sure they have your number and a list of medical conditions in their wallet.

 7. Keep surroundings as familiar as possible.

 People with Alzheimer’s often have difficulty in new environments so try to bring familiar things from home on your trip (i.e., blankets, pajamas and pillows).
 Try to keep their routine the same to avoid confusion.

 9. Limit connections and layovers.

 Try to take a direct flight to your destination to avoid a tight connection, further distress and a missed flight.
 Many airlines will allow you to pre-board which will give your loved one more time to adjust to their new surroundings.

 10. Set realistic expectations.

 People with Alzheimer’s need consistency so it is often easier to travel with someone in the earlier stages of the disease.
-If your loved one exhibits delusional, disinhibited behavior, physical or verbal aggression, has a high risk of falling, or has unstable medical conditions it may be a better idea to find summer fun locally.
+If your loved one exhibits delusional, disinhibited behavior, physical or verbal aggression, has a high risk of falling or has unstable medical conditions it may be a better idea to find summer fun locally.

-- 25 Lessons Learned from Alzheimer’s Caregivers
+- Lessons Learned From Alzheimer’s Caregivers

-- Ways Your Loved One with Alzheimer’s Can Have a Safe Summer
+- Ways Your Loved One With Alzheimer’s Can Have a Safe Summer